Fender Custom Shop 1969 Stratocaster Reissue

 Jimi at Woodstock!

 This guitar was produced by the Fender Custom Shop in 2005.
 I found this guitar for sale by the original owner several years ago, who claimed to have hardly played it – a familiar story.
-In this case, he seemed to be telling the truth.
+In this case, it seems he was telling the truth.
 This particular guitar was produced as a Time Machine NOS (new old stock) version, which means it looks like a brand new guitar as it would have shipped from the factory in ’69.
-No fake relicing here (although I do appreciate the look of a well worn old guitar).
-I could not find any real flaws or scratches in the finish on this one.
-The protective plastic was still present on the tremolo cover on the back of the body – which was still attached, and the factory sticker was still in place over the tremolo arm hole to keep the spring in place.
-The guitar came with the original case, as well as all of the “case candy” and COA.
+When I purchased the guitar it still appeared to be brand new.
+There were no flaws or scratches in the finish.
+The protective plastic was still present on the tremolo cover on the back of the body – which was still attached, and the factory sticker was still in place over the tremolo arm hole – used to keep the spring in place.
+The guitar came with the original case, as well as all of the “case candy” and certificate of authenticity.

 There’s really not much else to say about this guitar.
 It plays and sounds as good as it looks.